 The digital textbook for the Famous Artists Cartooning Course is the rebirth of a classic!
 Created by the giants of cartooning, it has such a solid-gold pedigree we are reissuing it without modernizing the text.
 It offers you practical teaching that is the closest thing to actually sitting in the cartoonist’s studio.

 Our Cartooning Course was envisioned, created, and illustrated by the giants of classic cartooning.
 Their names are familiar to both cartoon aficionados and anyone who’s read the funny papers over the years: Rube Goldberg, Milton Caniff, Al Capp, Whitney Darrow Jr., Willard Mullin, Harry Haenigsen, and more.

 Because this classic Course has such a solid-gold pedigree, we are reissuing it without updating or modernizing.
 It contains references which may seem old-fashioned—but don’t be distracted.
-The meat of the instruction—practical teaching that gives you the closest thing to actually sitting in the cartoonist’s studio and watching him demonstrate his techniques—is timeless and just as fresh as when it was first created.
+The meat of the instruction—practical instruction that gives you the closest thing to actually sitting in the cartoonist’s studio and watching him demonstrate his techniques—is timeless and just as fresh as when it was first created.

 From their vast experience—and with the humor that characterized everything they drew—the masters of cartooning who created this Course will teach you, step-by-step, what you need to know to become a successful cartoonist yourself.
 As you work through these lessons, studying and practicing, you’ll acquire the tools to express your own creative talent.